 This topic describes the new commands that are supported by performance-enhanced instances of ApsaraDB for Redis Enhanced Edition (Tair).
-Performance-enhanced instances inherit specific features of Tair and support the commands supported by Community Edition as well as some new commands.
+Performance-enhanced instances inherit specific features of Tair and support the commands supported by Community Edition and specific new commands.
 This helps you simplify the development process and improve data processing efficiency.

 Supported new command types